RosterElf Logo UK

 RSA is regulated at the state and territory level, which means the certificate name, validity period, renewal requirements, and approved providers differ depending on where your venue operates.
 An RSA certificate from NSW is not the same as one from Victoria — and in most cases, one does not substitute for the other when working across state lines.

-For hospitality employers managing staff in restaurants, cafes, bars, hotels, and clubs, RSA compliance is a day-to-day operational responsibility.
+For hospitality employers, RSA compliance is a day-to-day operational responsibility.
 Understanding the specific requirements for each state your business operates in is the starting point for supporting compliance efforts — and tracking expiry across your team is where licence and certification management software becomes essential.

 Who needs RSA in Australia?